radiantearth/stac-psc/README.md

 ### Adding Members

-Anyone with a contribution to the [stac-spec](https://github.com/radiantearth/stac-spec) or [stac-api-spec](https://github.com/radiantearth/stac-api-spec) repositories may nominate someone for committee membership at any time.
+Anyone with contributions to the GitHub repositories/organisations listed above may nominate someone for committee membership at any time.
 Only existing PSC committee members may vote on new members.
 Nominees must receive a majority vote from existing members to be added to the PSC.

 ### Stepping Down